atomaths/gogi/README.md

-Gogi is a static site generator for GitHub Page.
+The tr is a template replacer for GitHub Pages or any static sites.